 Local businesses have an average of 39 Google reviews, but, there is a significant disparity between industries.

-Our research finds that the average consumer expects a business to have 40 reviews before trusting its star rating.
+Our 2018 Local Consumer Review Survey finds that the average consumer expects a business to have 40 reviews before trusting its star rating.
 Those industries with higher review numbers are likely to be benefiting from their Google reviews prowess—setting expectations for all other industries to match these numbers.

 There tend to be more hotels, restaurants, and bars to choose from than some other industries, so perhaps it’s no wonder that these industries have more reviews when appearing in the top 10.
 But, as you’ll see below, the industries with the most reviews don’t necessarily have the highest overall star ratings.

 Industries with the Most Google My Business Reviews

 Industries with the Fewest Google Reviews